Five Canadians awarded national 2025 Green Dream Internship

 Five students from across the country are bringing their unique voices to the forests this summer.
 Now in its twelfth year, Forest Products Association of Canada’s (FPAC) 2025 Green Dream Internship Program offers students an opportunity to explore the sector from the inside out, share their experiences, and receive a $1,000 scholarship to support their studies.

 Over six weeks, Green Dream Interns will document their time in the field through creative storytelling on social media – from personal reflections on career pathways to interviews with industry professionals.
-They will also product short videos capturing everyday moments in forest operations, offering an authentic look at what sustainable forest management looks like on the ground in 2025.
+They will also produce short videos capturing everyday moments in forest operations, offering an authentic look at what sustainable forest management looks like on the ground in 2025.

 “The Green Dream Internship is a window into the next generation of talent in our sector”, said FPAC President and CEO, Derek Nighbor.
 “Every year the students bring fresh energy, ideas and perspective to forestry, and in turn, they gain real-world experience in one of Canada’s most essential sectors.
 We’re looking forward to seeing what this year’s interns create and share as they dive into their summer experiences.”